Infinity-harmonic maps and morphisms: Some Examples and Properties of Infinity-harmonic Maps

-Another relationship between $p$-harmonic and infinity harmonic maps is the following.
+Another relationship between $p$-harmonic and infinity-harmonic maps is a consequence of equation \ref{phm}.

-\begin{proposition} If a map is $p$-harmonic for two different $p$ values, then it is $\infty $--harmonic; An infinity harmonic map is also a harmonic map if and only if it is a $p$-harmonic map for any $p\neq 2$. \end{proposition}
+\begin{proposition} If a map is $p$-harmonic for two different $p$ values, then it is infinity-harmonic; An infinity-harmonic map is also a harmonic map if and only if it is a $p$-harmonic map for any $p\neq 2$. \end{proposition}